IKNL/PZP-FHIR-R4/input/pagecontent/fhir-specification.md

 #### FHIR Data Model
-The diagram below shows the FHIR data model, organized into three categories for clarity: ACP Consultation, ACP Agreements, and Supporting Information.
+The following diagram illustrates the FHIR data model for this implementation guide.
+To enhance clarity, the resources are grouped into four distinct categories: Agreements, Individuals, Supporting Information, and Consultation.
+Each category represents a logical component of the Advance Care Planning (ACP) process.

+* Agreements.
+This category encompasses the documented outcomes of the ACP process, including the patient's goals, preferences, and formal consent or advance directives.
+* Individuals.
+Includes all persons and professional roles involved in the care process, such as the patient, healthcare practitioners, and the patient's designated contacts or legal representatives.
+* Supporting Information.
+Provides additional clinical context relevant to the patient's agreements, such as related medical procedures or the use of specific medical devices.
-* ACP Consultation: Captures the event where ACP is discussed, whether through a conversation or by completing the questionnaire.
+* Consultation.
+Represents the core event where the advance care plan is discussed, whether through a direct conversation or the completion of a questionnaire.
-* ACP Agreements: Documents the patient's specific wishes.
-When gathered from a conversation, resources like Observation are used.
-When gathered from the form, the data is stored in a QuestionnaireResponse resource.
-* Supporting Information: Contains contextual information about the individuals involved

 {% include fhir-data-model-mermaid-diagram.md %}